iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/PPM APG Forms Analysis.md

 Without the assumption $L\alpha_k^2 = \gamma_{k + 1}$, we may consider alternative $L\alpha_k^2\rho_k^2 = \gamma_{k + 1}$ where $\rho > 0$.
 Then the above proof works similarly, but instead of $\alpha_k$, it will be for $\rho_k \alpha_k$ instead.

-Alternatively, without such an assumption, we can just present the equality relation raw and leave it be so it's
+Alternatively, without such an assumption, we can just present the equality relation raw and leave it be, so it's

 $$
 \begin{aligned}